Lionfish: Control and eradication efforts

 P. miles makes up about 7% of the invasive lionfish population in the Atlantic and Caribbean.

 Rigorous and repeated catching and removal of lionfish from invaded waters could potentially control the exponential expansion of the lionfish in invaded waters.
 But a 2010 study showed effective maintenance would require the monthly harvest of at least 27% of the adult population.
 Because lionfish are able to reproduce monthly, this effort must be maintained throughout the entire year.

 To accomplish even these numbers seems unlikely, but as populations of lionfish continue to grow throughout the Caribbean and Western Atlantic, actions are being taken to attempt to control the quickly growing numbers.
 In November 2010, for the first time the Florida Keys National Marine Sanctuary began licensing divers to kill lionfish inside the sanctuary in an attempt to eradicate the fish.

 Conservation groups and community organizations in the Eastern United States have organized hunting expeditions for lionfish, such as the Environment Education Foundation's 'lionfish derby' held annually in Florida.
 Divemasters from Cozumel to the Honduran Bay Islands and at Reef Conservation International which operates in the Sapodilla Cayes Marine Reserve off Punta Gorda, Belize, now routinely spear them during dives.
 But while such culling efforts remove lionfish from shallow reefs, reducing their densities, lionfish have widely been reported on mesophotic coral ecosystems (reefs from 30 to 150 m deep) in the western Atlantic and even in deep-sea habitats (greater than 200 m depth).
 Recent studies have suggested that the effects of culling are likely to be depth-specific, and so have limited impacts on these deeper reef populations.
 Therefore, other approaches such as trapping are advocated for removing lionfish from deeper reef habitats.

 To help address the effect of lionfish on existing ecosystems, in 2015, the NOAA partnered with the Gulf and Caribbean Fisheries Institute to set up a lionfish portal to provide scientifically accurate information on the invasion and its impacts.
 The lionfish web portal is aimed at all those involved and affected, including coastal managers, educators, and the public, and the portal was designed as a source of training videos, fact sheets, examples of management plans, and guidelines for monitoring.
 The web portal draws on the expertise of NOAA's own scientists, as well as that of other scientists and policy makers from academia or NGOs, and managers.

-Officials from the Flower Garden Banks National Marine Sanctuary off the coast of Louisiana have said said they believe that lionfish are now a permanent fixture of the sanctuary, but hope to monitor and possibly limit their presence.
+Officials from the Flower Garden Banks National Marine Sanctuary off the coast of Louisiana have said they believe that lionfish are now a permanent fixture of the sanctuary, but hope to monitor and possibly limit their presence.